Alloy Self-Service Assistant bot for Microsoft Teams

-- jump to the full-featured Self Service Portal to get more details about tickets, approval requests, and knowledge base articles.
+- jump to the full-featured web-based Self Service Portal to get more details about tickets, approval requests, and knowledge base articles

 Every user who has a Person record in Alloy Navigator can use the Alloy Self-Service Assistant bot.
 This means that the bot is immediately available to all Self Service Portal customers as long as the email address in their Microsoft Teams account matches the email address in their Person records.